 Ann (centre) came to work for Be Well via Walking Netball and Dancercise.
 You always know when Ann is in the office as the volume of chat and tea drunk both increase exponentially.
 Her official role is keeping the databases for Walking for Health and Be Well “straight” but she’s always prepared to turn her hand to whatever is needed.

-Despite being irredeemably Southern, Malcolm is an integral part of Be Well managing our walks programme, leading the Men’s Social Club and being the MC for our Tea Dances.
+Despite being irredeemably Southern, Malcolm is an integral part of Be Well managing our walks programme, leading the Men’s Social Club and picking up a host of other vital jobs.
 He is full of ideas, energy and compassion for his fellow human beings and simply one of the nicest people you could wish to meet.

 Our bubbliest team member, Kirsti does all things Dance for Be Well from seated dance to inter-generational sessions which bring together our youngest and our least young customers.
 She’s often to be found dancing round the office and her positive outlook lifts everyone who meets her.